 Library Information Literacy (LIBRY 1),

-- critically analyze, evaluate, and organize the information sources for a research paper.
+- Given a research topic, students will critically analyze, evaluate, and organize the information sources for a research paper.

+- Given a research topic, students will identify keywords and develop a research strategy.

 - Given a research topic, students will identify Web search engine(s) and appropriate search options to retrieve and critically analyze Internet sources.

 - Having identified a career goal, students will be able to find, evaluate, and cite career information.

 - Given a legal research topic, students will be able to identify legal research tools to find, evaluate, and cite law reference sources from the college library's legal research tools as well as from the Internet.

 - Having selected a research topic, students will identify appropriate research tools and retrieve, organize, and critically assess online and print information for a research paper.
 The students will also develop an analytical resource guide on the chosen topic, using one of the major styles of writing.